-Proteome Software is committed to setting the industry standard in MS/MS proteome analysis with our Scaffold Software Suite.
+Proteome Software is committed to setting the industry standard in MS/MS analysis with our proteomics and metabolomics software.
 Our team of developers and technical support specialists work together to bring you the most intuitive, highest-quality products possible.
-From diligent programming and internal problem-solving to specific, clear customer support and product documentation, our dedicated group of employees strives to create a satisfying user experience.
+From diligent programming and internal problem-solving to specific, clear customer support and product documentation, our dedicated employees work every day to create a satisfying user experience..

 You may wonder where the name 'Scaffold' came from.
 In construction, scaffolding can be a temporary structure for holding workers and materials during the erection, repair, or decoration of a building.
 In education, teachers use the concept of scaffolding to move students beyond their current developmental stage or skill set and into progressively more difficult tasks.

 In the context of proteomics, Scaffold was envisioned to compose a structure around the data so researchers have a flexible framework that would simplify their analyses.
 The goal was software that is intuitive and easy to use, built with powerful data manipulation that uses robust, computationally-demanding statistics and automatic data recalculation based on confidence thresholds.
 Scaffold was one of the first products to offer a free viewer.
 This capability enables researchers to share their results with colleagues.
 Empowering researchers and helping to further scientific advances brings us all a huge source of pride and satisfaction.